victorbarresf/git-training/README.md

 Added line to check stash
 New line to test tag command
 Fixing the issue
-New line for checking merge behaviour
+New line for checking pull request behaviour
+Second new line for checking pull request behaviour